phylum-dev/phylum-ci/README.md

 |20|A manifest is attempted to be parsed but lockfile generation has been disabled.|

 Exit codes of 10 or higher represent situations not directly linked to Phylum analysis.
-These errors are important because they indicate a complete Phylum analysis was not possible, which is cause for further investigation and correction.
+These errors are important because they indicate a complete Phylum analysis was not possible, which necessitates further investigation.
 An [option is available][script_options] to explicitly prevent these errors from setting an exit code.

 [script_options]: #phylum-ci-script-entry-point
 [FAQ]: https://github.com/marketplace/actions/phylum-analyze-pr#why-does-phylum-report-a-failing-status-check-if-it-shows-a-successful-analysis-comment